fburic/candia/README.md

 ## Dependencies

-We recommend using a conda environment to set up all dependencies.
+We recommend using the Singularity image provided on Singularity Hub or Sylabs Cloud, which contains a conda environment with all CANDIA dependencies.
+Alternatively, the image may be built from the supplied `candia.def` file (requires root permissions).

+To download the image from either location:

+* Singularity Hub: `singularity pull shub://fburic/candia:latest`
+* Sylabs Cloud: `singularity pull library://fburic/default/candia`

-One can be built from scratch using the provided `paradias_env.yaml` specification file or a Docker image with all dependencies can be used from (TODO).
+A conda environment can also be built from scratch using the provided `candia_env.yaml` specification file.
+Here, commands will be shown using the Singularity image.
-Alternatively, a Docker image may be built using the provided `Dockerfile`.

-Here, commands will be shown with the Docker alternative since it has the extra step of running a container.

 ## Usage